-Chris Lovett is a minimalist, TEDx speaker, career mentor, professional coach, disruptive thought leader, and the author of the top ten self sufficiency, green living and business motivation book Discovery of Less.
+Chris Lovett is a TED speaker, simplicity expert, disruptive thought leader, renowned executive coach and author of the bestselling book Discovery of Less.

 Discovery of Less – The life changing impacts of decluttering and letting go.

 We have thousands of pounds worth of unused stuff in our homes.
 In 2019 it was estimated that Britains physical clutter was worth £81.6 billion.
 The UK hoards more stuff than the rest of Europe.
 60% of a UK employee’s day is wasted on work that doesn’t matter.
 Most of us have too much clutter in our lives, we may not be fully aware of it yet, but it’s there.

 The physical, digital and mental stuff is getting in the way of us achieving what we want, it’s an anchor keeping us tethered to the decisions of the past but we find it incredibly difficult to let go of our ‘stuff’!